humanetes-com/proof-of-positive-interaction/README.md

  Every task must follow all the steps from NEW to DONE.
 The progress can never be done by the same person who worked on this specific task in this specific column.

- Lets make an example:
- Task: change a color of a text "Click here to signin" from RED To Yellow.
+ Task: change a color of a text "Click here to sign in" from RED To Yellow.

  This task is created by UI.
 The task goes inmediately to the NEW column.
  PO moves this to TODO.